GIS4DEV/GIS4DEV.github.io/index.md

 The [Wiki](https://github.com/GIS4DEV/GIS4DEV.github.io/wiki/) contains FAQ's for open source GIS work.
 You can also post a question about open source GIS in the form of an [Issue](https://github.com/GIS4DEV/GIS4DEV.github.io/issues).

+Members of Spring 2021:
+- new student1
+- new student2

 Members of Fall 2019: